Note: This location is already closed.

-The Chicken Kebab is served with tzatziki and grilled veggies on a bed of Ifugao rice pillaf or flour tortilla while the Braised Bacon is a huge slab of bacon served with red cabbage and marble potatoes.
-I was impressed on how well-executed the Chicken Kebab is.
+The Chicken Kebab is served with tzatziki and grilled veggies on a bed of Ifugao rice pilaf or flour tortilla while the Braised Bacon is a huge slab of bacon served with red cabbage and marble potatoes.
+I was impressed by how well-executed the Chicken Kebab is.
 This version of chicken kebab is more impressive than most Persian restaurants I've been to.
 The Braised Bacon is any bacon lover's dream dish.
 The meat is a perfect balance of fatty and lean with the flavor distinct in each bite.

 For our dessert, we had the Goat's Cheese Ice Cream (Php 270).

 |Goat's Cheese Ice Cream|